smkeller02/COMP333_HW4/README.md

 # Purpose:
 Learning how to:</br>
-1. designing and implementing a mobile app for iOS and Android with React Native</br>
+1. Design and implement a mobile app for iOS and Android with React Native</br>
-2. connecting your frontend to your REST API from homework 3 to create an integrated mobile and web app with CRUD functionality</br>
+2. Connect frontend to REST API from homework 3 to create an integrated mobile and web app with CRUD functionality</br>
-3. setting up and using mobile app development tools.
+3. Set up and use mobile app development tools.

 # Setting up the developement environment + how to run code:
 1. Set up the backend.
 This can be done here:</br>